DailyDAC

 Subchapter V of Chapter 11: A User’s Guide

-The reason is elegantly simple: it works.
+Subchapter V works.
 It saves businesses.
 It helps the people that own those businesses.
-And it is cheap and fast – at least compared to “regular” chapter 11.
+And it is cheap and fast, at least compared to “traditional” chapter 11.

 Don’t read too much into this.
 Traditional chapter 11 is powerful medicine, and for the right patient, it is the very best medicine.
 The problem is that while it was created to help businesses of all sizes, the way chapter 11 evolved has been influenced disproportionately by bankruptcy courts’ decisions in massive cases.
-What makes sense and works well for the bankruptcy case of United Airlines, Lehman Brothers, Pacific Gas and Electric, WorldCom, or Sears doesn’t necessarily make sense for Joe’s Pizza Shop or Mary’s Motor Coach, Inc.1 The result: regular chapter 11 is often too expensive, time-consuming, and uncertain for the typical small business.2
+What makes sense and works well for the bankruptcy cases of Johnson & Johnson, United Airlines, Lehman Brothers, Pacific Gas and Electric, WorldCom, or Sears doesn’t necessarily make sense for Joe’s Pizza Shop or Mary’s Motor Coach, Inc.1 The result: traditional chapter 11 is often too expensive, time-consuming, and uncertain for the typical small business.2

 This reality pushed smaller distressed companies (and their creditors) to look for alternatives to chapter 11 cases, with that trend growing since the late 1990s.
 These alternatives include chapter 7 bankruptcy, receiverships, assignments for the benefit of creditors (ABCs), and Article 9 sales.

 Like most things in life, traditional chapter 11 and its alternatives have pros and cons.
-The fairly new option of subchapter V will not always be the best solution, but it has already proven itself excellent in many cases, at least from the perspective of the company and its owner(s).
-Why?
-Because in the hands of a skilled attorney, it can achieve all the benefits and more of regular chapter 11 at a fraction of the cost, time, and uncertainty.
+The fairly new option of subchapter V will not always be the best solution, but it has already proven itself excellent in many cases, at least from the perspective of the company and its owner(s).3 Why?
+Because in the hands of a skilled attorney, subchapter V can hold all the benefits and more of traditional chapter 11 at a fraction of the cost, time, and uncertainty.

 We have organized this chapter with reference to the following questions: